 Feature Availability Version 3.0 or above

 accelQ Local Agent allows you to run tests locally inside your firewall, while the test assets are still managed centrally either on the cloud or on your on-premise server.
-It provides a secure tunnel to communicate and exchange information with the server without having to open up any incoming ports on your local network.
+This facilitates execution of tests on systems that are otherwise not exposed outside your network, while at the same time not requiring opening ports for such applications.

 Setting up Local Agent